Improving an old Hubbard harpsichord kit

 HDK72 - Hubbard's two-manual French harpsichord kit in the version produced in 1972, with case made of birch-faced plywood.

 HDV - The Hubbard-Di Veroli harpsichord, based on the HDK72.

 HKI - Hubbard's Harpsichord Kit Instructions manual, dated 1970 (supplied with the HDK72).

 1. Whom is this webpage useful to

-For many years, in spite of a few differences with respect to the original by Pascal Taskin (Paris 1769), the HDK was a regular winner of international harpsichord-kit-making competitions.
-Even if the heyday of harpsichord kits is long gone, to this day amateurs keep assembling Hubbard kits, including some that were delivered by Hubbard Harpsichords quite a few years ago.
-A well known organ maker purchased a HDK in the mid 1970's, then stored the crate away hoping one day to have time to assemble it.
+For many years, in spite of a few differences with respect to the original by Pascal Taskin (Paris 1769), Hubbard's two-manual French harpsichord Kit was a regular winner of international harpsichord-kit-making competitions.
+Even if the heyday of harpsichord kits is long gone, to this day amateurs continue to assemble Hubbard kits, including some that were delivered by Hubbard Harpsichords quite a few years ago.
+A well known organ maker purchased a Hubbard two-manual kit in the mid 1970's, then stored the crate away hoping one day to have time to devote to it.
 The time only came when he retired, more than 30 years later.
 The author inspected the kit shortly after it was completed a few years ago: it was an excellent harpsichord indeed.

-If you are about to start assembling a harpsichord kit, but you never had a good basic training in either harpsichord making or woodworking techniques, assembling a kit may still be a fascinating adventure, and you may learn a lot from the project.
+If you never had a basic traning in either harpsichord making or woodworking techniques (possibly both), assembling a kit may still be a fascinating adventure, and you may learn a lot from the project.
 However, you are unlikely to eventually get a good instrument, let alone one that can be played upon, and this webpage will not bring you any significant help.

 2. Belly rail treble 4' recess